Dental Assisting Program Overview

 Dental Assisting Careers

-The dental profession continues to grow as a result of the population living longer and advancements in procedures, treatments, prevention and cosmetic/aesthetic dentistry.
-The Bureau of Labor Statistics predicts the job outlook for dental assistants will increase by 19% from 2016 to 2026. *www.bls.gov
+The dental field continues to grow as a result of the population living longer and advancements in procedures, treatments, prevention and cosmetic/aesthetic dentistry.
+The Bureau of Labor Statistics predicts the job outlook for dental assistants will increase by 11% from 2018 to 2028.
+The average growth rate for all occupations is 5%. *www.bls.gov

 MTI is accredited by the Accrediting Commission of Career Schools & Colleges (ACCSC).